justinszaro/Dev-Ops-Minecraft-Project/README.md

 9. Use the following command to run the minecraft server : sudo java -Xmx1G -Xms1G -jar mcserver.jar nogui
 10. Launch minecraft and add server using the public IP from the instance you created

 ## Technologies Used
-Provide a links to the homepage for each technology used.
 Vagrant: https://www.vagrantup.com/
 AWS: https://aws.amazon.com/
 Java Download: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html